mehmet-kozan/pdf-parse/README.md

 ## Web / Browser

+- Use `pdf-parse` in your React, Vue, or Angular projects.
 - Check: [`live demo`](https://mehmet-kozan.github.io/pdf-parse/)
 - Live demo source: [`gh-pages branch`](https://github.com/mehmet-kozan/pdf-parse/tree/gh-pages)

-Use the minified versions (`.min.js`) for production to reduce file size, or the regular versions for development and debugging.
+- Use the minified versions (`.min.js`) for production to reduce file size.
+- Regular versions for development and debugging.

 > You can use any of the following browser bundles depending on your module system and requirements:
 > - `pdf-parse.es.js` or `pdf-parse.es.min.js` for ES modules